Short Rib

 Flavor Profile

-Deep, savory beef essence intensified by marbling and fat content
+Deep, savory beef flavor intensified by the bone and marrow during cooking

 Seasonality